-Provided that the Vice President or the Speaker shall not take or subscribe any oath or the due execution of the office of President.
+Provided that the Vice-President or the Speaker shall not take or subscribe any oath for the due execution of the office of President.

-65. Vacancy in the Office of president.
+65. Vacancy in the office of President

-(1) The office of President shall become vacant during the term of a Presidency.

-(a) on the death or resignation of President or

-(b) on the President ceasing to hold office under section 63, 66 or section 67.

-(2) Whenever the office of President becomes vacant in the circumstance set out in subsection (1), the Vice-President, or if there is no Vice-President in office at the time, the Speaker shall assume the office of President for the residue of the term of the former President.

-(3) Before assuming office under this section, the Vice- President or, as the case may be, the Speaker shall take the prescribed oaths for the office of President.
+- 1. The office of President shall become vacant during the term of a presidency - a. on the death or resignation of the President; - b. on the President ceasing to hold office under section 63, 66 or section 67. - 2.
+Whenever the office of President becomes vacant in the circumstance set out in subsection (1), the Vice-President, or if there is no Vice-President in office at the time, the Speaker shall assume the office of President for the residue of the term of the former President. - 3.
+Before assuming office under this section, the Vice-President or, as the case may be, the Speaker shall take the prescribed oaths for the office of President. - 4.
 On assuming the office of President, the Speaker shall vacate his or her office as Speaker and his or her seat in the National Assembly.

-66. Mental or physical incapacity.
+66. Mental or physical incapacity

-(1) Where the Speaker receives a notice in writing signed by not less than one half of all the members of the National assembly alleging that the President is, by reason of infirmly of mind or body, incapable of discharging the functions of his or her office, and giving particulars of the alleged incapacity, the Speaker shall request the Chief Justice to constitute, on the recommendation of the head of the medical services of The Gambia, a Medical Board comprising at least five independent medical practitioners of appropriate standing.
+1. Where the Speaker receives a notice in writing signed by not less than one half of all the members of the National Assembly alleging that the President is, by reason of infirmity of mind or body, incapable of discharging the functions of his office, and giving particulars of the alleged incapacity, the Speaker shall request the Chief Justice to constitute, on the recommendation of the head of the medical services of The Gambia, a Medical Board comprising at least five independent medical practitioners of appropriate standing.

-(2) The Board shall enquire into the matter and make a report to the Chief Justice stating the opinion of the Board whether or not the President is, buy reason of infirmity of mind or body incapable of discharging the functions of the office of President.
-The President, and if he or she so wishes, his or her one medical adviser may appear, and shall have the right to be heard, before the board.

-(3) Where the Board reports that the President is incapable of discharging the functions of his or her office by reason of infirmity of mind or body, the Chief Justice shall submit the report to the Speaker, who shall, if the National Assembly is not sitting, summon the National assembly to meet within seven days.

-(4) The members of the National Assembly shall deliberate on the report and vote on it and the President shall only be removed where two thirds of the members present and voting, vote for his removal.

-(5) The report of the Board shall be Final and conclusive and shall not be enquired into by any court.
+- 2. The Board shall enquire into the matter and make a report to the Chief Justice stating the opinion of the Board whether or not the President is, by reason of infirmity of mind or body, incapable of discharging the functions of the office of President.
+The President, and if he or she so wishes, his or her own medical adviser may appear, and shall have the right to be heard, before the Board. - 3.
+Where the Board reports that the President is incapable of discharging the functions of his or her office by reason of infirmity of mind or body, the Chief Justice shall submit the report to the Speaker, who shall, if the National Assembly is not sitting, summon the National Assembly to meet within seven days. - 4.
+The members of the National Assembly shall deliberate on the report and vote on it and the President shall only be removed where two thirds of the members present and voting, vote for his removal. - 5.
+The report of the Board shall be final and conclusive and shall not be enquired into by any court.